ch9bx/RadCor/README.md

 ### vi) The output files are also copied directly into the /CAnalyzer-master/example/data directory
 ### vii) Note: This will overwrite the previous model input model files
 ## c) The only difference here is the structure functions used; using the radiate() function and the python plotting code should work exactly the same
+# 5) JAM model Inelastic vs. JAM model Inelastic + QE
+## a) Cross Section Generation
+### i) Everything here is the same as in section 4.a except for how to switch between the JAM Inelastic table and the JAM Inelastic + QE table
+### ii) To change the table, enter the "YoniCode_Retry_4Dave_2/Carter/" directory and go to lines 19-22 in "strufunc_jam.cpp".
+Commenting line 20 and uncommenting line 22 uses the JAM Inelastic + QE table whereas commenting line 22 and uncommenting line 20 uses the JAM Inelastic table.
+After any changes are made to the file, one must recompile by typing 'make' in the "YoniCode_Retry_4Dave_2/Carter/" directory.
+## b) Running the code
+### i) Everything is the same as section 4.b
+## c) Plotting
+### i) The plotting script used for this model comparison is "plot_radcor4.py", which plots data from the "Radiated Data/Model_IQE_Smearing/" directory and the "Radiated Data/Model_Inelastic_Smearing/" directory
+# 6) g1 Variations Model
+## a) Cross Section Generation
+### i) Everything here is the same as in section 4.a except for how to switch between +/- variations and no variation.
+### ii) To change the variation being performed on g1, enter the "YoniCode_Retry_4Dave_2/Carter/" directory and go to lines 258-264 in "xs_gen_jam_g1var.cpp".
+Commenting out lines 261-264 will result in no variations to g1/F1, uncommenting lines 261-262 and commenting out lines 263-264 will result in negative variations to g1/F1, and uncommenting lines 263-264 and commenting out lines 261-262 will result in positive variations to g1/F1.
+After any changes are made to the file, one must recompile by typing 'make' in the "YoniCode_Retry_4Dave_2/Carter/" directory.
+## b) Running the code
+### i) Everything is the same as section 4.b
+## c) Plotting
+### i) The plotting script used for this model comparison is "plot_radcor5.py", which plots data from the "Radiated Data/Model_IQE_Smearing/" directory, the "Radiated Data/Model_IQE_Smearing_g1-F1/" directory, and the "Radiated Data/Model_IQE_Smearing_g1+F1/" directory.